More information on traffic law and driving offences:

 - Are you charged with Careless Driving?
 Dangerous Driving?
 Or Reckless Driving?

-- What happens when you are charged with offences of these nature?
+- What happens when you are charged with offences of this nature?
 Are they more serious than speeding?
 How are they so different?

 Aggravating Factors for both Dangerous and Reckless Driving